bevyengine/bevy-website/content/news/2020-08-10-introducing-bevy/index.md

 ## Join the Bevy!

-If any of this sounds interesting to you, I encourage you to check out [Bevy on GitHub](https://github.com/bevyengine/bevy), read [The Bevy Book](https://bevyengine.org/learn/book/introduction/), and [join the Bevy community](https://bevyengine.org/community/).
+If any of this sounds interesting to you, I encourage you to check out [Bevy on GitHub](https://github.com/bevyengine/bevy), read [The Quick Start Guide](/learn/book/quick-start), and [join the Bevy community](https://bevyengine.org/community/).
 Currently Bevy is 100% built by volunteers, so if you want to help us build the next great game engine, [please reach out](https://discord.com/invite/gMUk5Ph)!
 We need all the help we can get, especially if you are a:

-* <b class="fun-list">Software Developer</b>: check out the [Contributing Code](/learn/book/contributing/code) section of The Bevy Book.
+* <b class="fun-list">Software Developer</b>: check out the [Contributing Code](/learn/quick-start/contributing/code) section of The Bevy Book.
-* <b class="fun-list">Technical Writer</b>: check out the [Contributing Docs](/learn/book/contributing/docs) section of The Bevy Book.
+* <b class="fun-list">Technical Writer</b>: check out the [Contributing Docs](/learn/quick-start/contributing/docs) section of The Bevy Book.

 I want Bevy to become a vibrant developer community ... thats actually why I chose the name!
 A Bevy is a group of birds, just like we are a group of game developers.
 Join the Bevy!